 When I have a little more time in the morning or the foresight to plan ahead, my Quinoa Breakfast Hash is what I make to bulk up on morning veggies.

 Overflowing with savory roasted vegetables, seasoned with spices and topped with an egg – it might just keep you full until the afternoon.

 Start by roasting some sweet potato and cauliflower.
 Cook the quinoa while they’re roasting.
-Later on you’ll add chopped onion and red pepper as well as kale directly to your saute pan.
-Experiment with your favorite vegetables or with what you might have on hand!
-Make enough roasted veggies for the week and you can enjoy this hash every morning!
+Later on you’ll add chopped onion and red pepper as well as kale directly to your sauté pan.
+Experiment with your favorite vegetables and make enough roasted veggies for the week so you can enjoy this quinoa hash every morning!

 - 2 sweet potatoes, chopped & roasted